ckids-datafirst/website/content/projects/2020-Fall/204/index.md

   \ build on initial work by the advisor to apply NLP methods to these texts and improve\
   \ upon existing initial results."
 tags: *id001
-title: Mapping the Uncanny Valley
+title: Mapping the Uncanny Valley (Fall - 2020)
 url_code: null
 url_pdf: null
 url_slides: null